October 22, 2025

 Offenses under the Violence Against Women Act, such as domestic violence, dating violence, and stalking, remained low.
 SAC reported one stalking incident in 2022, one domestic violence case in 2023 and one dating violence case in 2024.
 Officials at CEC noted one stalking and one domestic violence incident in 2023, while SCC reported no VAWA offenses in 2024.

-Hate crimes, primarily vandalism based on race, were minimal, with two at SAC in 2024 and one each at SAC and SCC in 2023.
+There were two hate crimes at SAC in 2024 and one each at SAC and SCC in 2023.
 Arrests and disciplinary referrals for liquor, drug or weapons violations were also scarce.
 SAC saw one arrest and 10 referrals in 2022, dropping to one referral in 2024.
 Other sites reported sporadic arrests, for example, two drug-related arrests on RSCCD properties in 2024.
 No crimes were deemed unfounded, reflecting accurate reporting.

 As RSCCD continues to prioritize safety, the 2025 report stands as a testament to effective policies and community vigilance, ensuring its campuses remain secure spaces for learning and growth.